Series: The Works of Giuseppe Verdi, Late Medieval and Early Renaissance Music in Facsimile, Monuments of Renaissance Music

 I began my career in publishing in 1988 at Casa Ricordi shortly after earning a piano diploma and a Laurea in humanities and music history at the Conservatory and University of Venice.
 After moving to Chicago to pursue doctoral studies in musicology at the music department of the University of Chicago (MA 1993, ABD 1998), I became involved in the preparation of the Verdi and Rossini critical editions as a translator and copyeditor and worked in various capacities at the Center for Italian American Opera (appropriately abbreviated as CIAO).
 I joined the Press as Editor in 2012.

-I am wonderfully assisted in my work by Shenyun Wu, editorial associate.
+I am wonderfully assisted in my work by Sophie Wereley, editorial assistant.